 Academic Support Program

 Part of this success is attributed to the comprehensive academic support program that is in place at Nebraska.
-Specific academic support services available to all student-athletes focuses on transition, retention and graduation.
+Specific academic support services available to all student-athletes focuses on transition, retention, and graduation.
 Services are administered by 14 full-time staff members and approximately 75-100 tutors.
-The full-time staff includes a director, two associate directors, four academic counselors, three learning specialists, two assistant academic counselors, an administrative assistant and a computer technician.
+The full-time staff includes a director, two associate directors, four academic counselors, three academic specialists, two assistant academic counselors, one learning specialist, an administrative assistant, and a computer technician.
 The director has a direct reporting line to both the Faculty Athletics Representative and the Director of Athletics.

-Nebraska’s academic support program has been certified by the National Association of Academic Advisors for Athletics (N4A) as meeting the standards established by the N4A and the tutorial program has been certified as a model tutoring program by the College Reading and Learning Association.
-In addition, the University of Nebraska Faculty Senate Intercollegiate Athletics Committee conduct an annual review of specific components of the academic support program or other academic topics current in intercollegiate athletics.
+Nebraska’s academic support program has been certified by the National Association of Academic Advisors for Athletics (N4A) as meeting the standards established by the N4A.
+In addition, Nebraska’s tutorial program is certified as a model tutoring program by the College Reading and Learning Association.
+Finally, the University of Nebraska Faculty Senate Intercollegiate Athletics Committee conducts an annual review of specific components of the academic support program or other academic topics current in intercollegiate athletics.

 Academic Monitoring